-Reggaeton might be a bit too difficult at first because it contains a lot of slurred words and slang, but someone poppy like Jesse y Joy (a Mexican sibling duo) would be perfect.
+Reggaeton might be a bit too difficult at first because it contains a lot of slurred words and slang, but a more poppy artist like Jesse y Joy (a Mexican sibling duo) would be perfect.

 12. Cook up a tormenta

 This is a slightly more experimental way to learn Spanish for adults, but bear with me.
 Select your favourite Latino recipe (or pick from this list of South America’s tastiest street foods if you’re not sure), and get to work creating a masterpiece in the kitchen.

 This is not only learning by doing, but your tastebuds will be rewarded at the end.
 A great day for your tongue!

 13. Follow Instagram meme accounts & Reddit subs